LTOFFICIALUK/polyvec/guide/START_SERVERS.md

 http://localhost:3000
 ```

-You should see the PolyTrade homepage.
+You should see the PolyVec homepage.

 ---